ThomasFindlay/react-testing-best-practices/slides/slides.md

 - Setup a CI/CD pipeline that automatically runs tests.
 - You can also run tests automatically locally with Husky.
 - Mock API requests in unit but not e2e tests.
-- Don't make tests another consumer of your app.
 - Tests should be maintained just like the production code.

 ---